| | | | | |

 Like all crochet patterns from dora does, this crochet shawl pattern is written in English using standard US crochet terminology.
 UK equivalents are given in the abbreviations list in the pattern.

-The PDF crochet pattern includes a stitch diagram / crochet chart showing the first 10 rows of the shawl to assist you in visualising stitch placement.
+The PDF version of the crochet pattern includes a stitch diagram / crochet chart showing the first 10 rows of the shawl to assist you in visualising stitch placement.

 A pink triangle crochet shawl is wrapped around a woman’s shoulders and seen from behind.